NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Prompt injection in training data

-Prompt injection at inference time is well-understood: a user submits input that overrides or extends the model's system prompt.
+Prompt injection at inference time is well-understood.
 What is less commonly checked is whether that injection exists in the training data itself.
 A training set that contains instruction-override strings, system prompt extraction attempts, role confusion injections, or training disregard patterns is teaching the model, at a gradient level, to respond to those patterns.
-The effect is subtle and persistent: the model does not learn the injected behavior from a single example, but repeated exposure shifts its response distribution toward compliance.

 Aquin scans every text column for four pattern categories and scores each match on a 0–1 scale.
 A score of 0.91 on an instruction-override pattern is not ambiguous.
 It is a deliberate attempt to seed the training set with adversarial content, and it warrants removal before the dataset enters the training loop.